learn-co-curriculum/dsc-anova/README.md

 ## Introduction

 ANOVA (Analysis of Variance) is a method for generalizing statistical tests to multiple groups.
-As you'll see, ANOVA  analyses the overall variance of a dataset by partitioning the total sum of square of deviations (from the mean) into sum of squares for each of these groups and sum of squares for error.
-By comparing statistical test for multiple groups, it can serve as a useful alternative to the $t$-tests you've encountered thus far, when you wish to test multiple factors simultaneously.
+As you'll see, ANOVA  analyses the overall variance of a dataset by partitioning the total sum of square of deviations (from the mean) into the sum of squares for each of these groups and sum of squares for error.
+By comparing the statistical test for multiple groups, it can serve as a useful alternative to the $t$-tests you've encountered thus far when you wish to test multiple factors simultaneously.

 ## Objectives